Order-One Rolling Shutter Cameras: Minimal problems of linear RS1 cameras

-\begin{definition} The Reconstruction Problem~\ref{reconstruction-problem} is \emph{minimal} if its solution set is non-empty and finite for generic input pictures.
-In that case, the number of complex solutions given a generic input is the \emph{degree} of the minimal problem. \end{definition}

-\begin{theorem} There are exactly 31 minimal problems for structure-from-motion with linear \rs cameras fully observing point-line arrangements, where either all or no given views know the special point $(a:b:0)$.
+\begin{definition} The Reconstruction \cref{reconstruction-problem} is \emph{minimal} if its solution set is non-empty and finite for generic input pictures.
+In that case, the number of complex solutions given a generic input is the \emph{degree} of the minimal problem. \end{definition} \begin{theorem} There are exactly 31 minimal problems for SfM with linear \rs cameras fully observing point-line arrangements, where either all or no given views know the special point $(a\!:\!b\!:\!0)$.
 They are shown in \cref{fig:minmtwo}. \end{theorem}